BorgwardtLab/proteinshake_release/README.md

 This repository contains the code for releasing proteinshake datasets.
+It also computes the random, sequence, and structure splits.

 To release, install `proteinshake`, `foldseek`, and `cd-hit`: